Q3 / 2016

 by Crista Mohammed

-Following on the heels of Virginia Butler who, in our last issue, made a heartfelt plea to mentor in the STC Mentorship Programme, I am issuing a call to volunteer for our SIG and the STC at large.
-I share lessons learnt from over twenty years of volunteering.
+Two issues ago Virginia Butler made a heartfelt plea to mentor in the STC Mentorship Programme.
+Then I wrote a piece on the professional gains to be had by volunteering.
+In this issue, I share how I have personally benefited from over twenty years of volunteering.
 Read more.

 by Robert Hershenow, Co-manager